mehmetkadriumay/osduonrp/docs/docs/install.md

     - 150GB of free disk space
     - Min.
 32GB of RAM.
 Limited success and testing with Mac with 24GB of RAM.
 Hope to test more in the future.
     - 6 logical processors.
 Limited success with 4 logical processors

+    CIButler supports MacOS, Windows and Linux, and has been tested most often with:

+    - MacOS Sequoia 15.2 and later
+    - Windows11 - some users have reported needing [Microsoft C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed.

 ## Installation Instructions